 The amendments to IAS 1 revise the presentation of other comprehensive income (OCI).
 Separate subtotals are required for items which may subsequently be recycled through profit or loss and items that will not be recycled through profit or loss.
-The standard is effective for annual periods beginning on or after July 1, 2012.
-The Company has determined that there is no material impact as a result of these amendments on the presentation of the income statement.
+The adoption of this standard did not have a material impact on the condensed consolidated interim financial statements.